jbijlsma/react-native-stripe/README.md

-# Example of Stripe from a React Native Expo app
+# Example of using the Stripe Payments API in a React Native Expo app

 <p float="left" align="middle">
 <img src="./screenshots/stripe_dark.gif" width="40%">